dannyleewalasek/react-todo-app/README.md

 # To-Do

-This project was made using ReactJS.
+This project was made using ReactJS and Bootstrap.

 ## Available Scripts